ibm-cloud-docs/virtual-servers/vsi_provision_api.md

 Not applicable for transient instances.
 {:tip}

-To provision a public virtual server instance using REST, a POST request would be submitted to https://softlayer.github.io/reference/services/SoftLayer_Virtual_Guest/createObject/ with the following JSON in the request body.
+To provision a public virtual server instance by using REST, a POST request would be submitted to https://softlayer.github.io/reference/services/SoftLayer_Virtual_Guest/createObject/ with the following JSON in the request body.

 The following JSON request body is a generic example.
 {:note}